shakes76/PatternFlow/recognition/46616780_YOLO_Hannah_Scholz/README.md

 ### Yolov5s - small
 As expected the YOLOV5 model increases in performance as the epochs increase, as an example different results from varying epoch numbers are displayed below.
 The aim is to reach an mAP score of 0.8 or higher.
+We also want to observe a good IOU score, which is the direct measurement of how close the predicted boxes match the label boxes.

 #### 4 Epochs:
 <img width="800" alt="4EpochResult" src="https://github.com/hannahscholz/PatternFlowHS/blob/topic-recognition/recognition/46616780_YOLO_Hannah_Scholz/PhotoResults/Results_Yolov5s_4Ep.png">